 The comprehensive review is the first in many stages that could ultimately lead to the de-classification of CBD, thus unlocking better research opportunities, proper regulation, and more straightforward accessibility for mainstream markets.
-For a complete breakdown of the critical review, and its implications click **here.

 While we patiently wait for the impact of the critical review to make its way onto the global stage, the picture of CBD and medical cannabis legality still shows significant variation.
 In Europe, legislation surrounding medical cannabis is relatively behind other areas of the world.
 This isn’t a purposeful attempt to block progressive research.
 Instead, it is a by-product of all the different nations and their unique viewpoints.
 Each country's individual stance needs to be taken into consideration before a unanimous decision can be reached on medical cannabis.

 Being behind the curve on cannabis regulation does have a distinct advantage though.
 It allows the insight gained by countries outside the EU to be taken into consideration.
 What has worked, what is safe, and what, if anything, needs a greater depth of review.
 One of the countries commonly invoked for its progressive approach to the substance is Israel.

 Israel - the holy land of medical cannabis